Mohsinrazaa/Time-Series-project/README.md

 **Goal:**
 > Predictions for April, May, June, July, August, September 2021.
+## 2. Time Series Forecasting - Autoregression (AR)

+**Goal**
+> Forecast time series with the Autoregression (AR) Approach.
+1) JetRail Commuter, 2) Air Passengers, 3) Function Autoregression with Air Passengers, and 5) Function Autoregression with Wine Sales.

-## 2.Time series forecasting using ARIMA models
+## 3.Time series forecasting using ARIMA models

 In this project, you are requested to demonstrate Auto Regressive Integrated Moving Average (ARIMA) model and use it to forecast a time series.
 Perform the following:

 > 1. Provide brief description of ARIMA model and explain how it is used.
 Describe its parameters.
 > 2. Select a stochastic time series of that describes a phenomenon.
 > 3. Using COVID-19 infections in Saudi Arabia Dataset.